opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/architecture.md

 A Data Receiver/Sender is used to parse the data got from the SOS server.
 The data contains a timestamp and the raw data.
 The timestamp has to be separated to be used into the buffer to process synchronization.
-It is also in charge to build the final url given:
+It also builds the final url given:

 * protocol: specify the protocol (data connector) to use